karthikc/cheer/README.md

 class Movie < ActiveRecord::Base
   extend Standings::ModelAdditions

-  leaderboard :most_profitable, column_name: :profit,
+  leaderboard :profitability_leaderboard, column_name: :profit,
                                 sort_order: %w(name),
                                 around_limit: 1

-  # This will add the :most_profitable instance method.
+  # This will add the :profitability_leaderboard instance method.
   # It also takes an optional argument(integer) to limit the number of records returned from `top_movies` method.
 end